PhilippMolitor/react-unity-renderer/README.md

 };

 export const UnityGameComponent: VFC = (): JSX.Element => {
-  const [ctx] = useState<UnityContext>(new UnityContext(config));
+  // your need to construct a config or pass it from the props const [ctx] = useState<UnityContext>(new UnityContext(config));

   // You can keep track of the game progress and ready state like this.